Bach16/Bach16/README.md

 Hello! 🙂 I'm Mateo Rojas, Full-stack developer, and web designer, with my arrival to the IT world, I have discovered and developed a great ability to adapt, and a huge enthusiasm for translating innovative ideas into code.

-- 🔭 I’m currently working on [Casual Couture](https://github.com/Judadimo22/pf-e-commerce-react)
+- 🔭 I’m currently working on [My portfolio](https://ismael-rojas.vercel.app)

-- 🌱 I’m currently learning Typescript and MongoDB
+- 🌱 I’m currently learning Typescript, MongoDB and Tailwind

 - ❓ Any questions regarding React and similar technologies are welcome.